The process

 How quickly do I get paid after a placement?

-Earnings are paid weekly in arrears, once the client has paid the invoice.
-For permanent placements, standard client payment terms are typically 30 days.
-For contract placements, the cycle is usually weekly or monthly depending on what’s agreed with the client.
+Your earnings are paid weekly in arrears, once the client has paid the invoice to Unknown Potential.
+This is a paid-when-paid model.
+For permanent placements, standard client payment terms are typically 30 days from invoice.
+For contract placements, the cycle is usually weekly or monthly.
+See how earnings are paid for the full breakdown.

 Can I leave if it’s not working out?